-I am an Assistant Professor in the Department of Sociology at the University of Pennsylvania and a research associate at the Population Studies Center, Gender and Sexuality Studies, and the Leonard Davis Institute for Health Economics.
-I have been a Visiting Scholar at the Russell Sage Foundation 2021-2022.
-Prior to that, I received a PhD in Sociology from the University of Wisconsin-Madison and I was a postdoc at Goethe University in Frankfurt am Main, Germany.
+I am the Alber-Klingelfhofer Presidential Assistant Professor in the Department of Sociology at the University of Pennsylvania, with affiliations to the Population Studies Center, Gender and Sexuality Studies, and the Leonard Davis Institute for Health Economics.
+I have been a Visiting Scholar at the Russell Sage Foundation (2021-2022).
+I received a PhD in Sociology from the University of Wisconsin-Madison and I was a postdoc at Goethe University in Frankfurt am Main, Germany.

 My research examines how gender, work, families, and public policies structure economic inequalities, with a particular focus on how inequalities change over time and over the life course.
 In my empirical work I typically use quantitative techniques and longitudinal datasets from multiple countries, but I have also used documents and interview data.